Ishq Hai Tumse

-Ishq Hai Tumse is a 2004 Indian Hindi-language musical romance film directed by Krishna and starring Dino Morea and Bipasha Basu.
-The film is a remake of the Telugu film Sampangi (2001).
+Ishq Hai Tumse is a 2004 Indian Hindi-language musical romance film directed, co-written, produced, and edited by G. Krishna.
+The film stars Dino Morea and Bipasha Basu in the lead roles and the film centers on a romantic relationship that crosses religious boundaries, portraying a Hindu–Muslim interfaith marriage and the social opposition surrounding it.
+It is a remake of the Telugu film Sampangi (2001).